Oxsomi/core3/docs/graphics_api.md

 Between those types, there are also further subdivisions:

 - Sampler
-- ShaderRead: Texture2D, TextureCube, Texture3D, Buffer
+- ShaderRead: Texture2D, TextureCube, Texture3D, Buffer, TLAS
 - ShaderWrite: RWBuffer, RWTexture(2/3)D(s/f/i/u/)

 With resource handles, it is assumed that both U32_MAX and 0 indicate an invalid descriptor.
-The bottom 20 bits are the local id, while the 4 bits higher represent this EDescriptorType.
+The bottom 17 bits are the local id, while the 4 bits higher represent this EDescriptorType.
 Higher bits aren't currently used for anything to try and keep it possible to represent this resource handle as a float without losing any precision.
-It could be possible that the top 2 bits of the local id might get used by something else in the future, since they are currently inaccessible.
+If the EDescriptorType bits are all 1, then the top 4 bits of the localId represent the extended descriptor type (e.g. 1111 0001 would be EDescriptorTypeCount_TLASExt (16)) while 1111 0000 (15) would be sampler).
+Short ids are for Sampler and TLASExt descriptor types and they only allow use of 13 bit local ids; about 8192 ids.
+Of these, not even all are accessible (only 16 TLASes are accessible and 2048 samplers).
+For long ids, they have a maximum of 131072 (though the minimum used for one long id resource is 8192).

 ### Marking dirty (markDirty)